ethersphere/beekeeper/README.md

 ### restart

-Command **restart** restarts bee node in Kubernetes , with optional targeting by namespace, label selectors, and node groups.
+Command **restart** restarts bee nodes in Kubernetes using a unified node management interface, with optional targeting by cluster name, namespace, label selectors, and node groups.

 It has following flags: